How to use a mid-20th century dial telephone

-All modern telephones in 1940s and 1950s Britain had a handset which rested on a cradle as shown below.
-The handset contained a mouthpiece and an earpiece, and there was a dial on the base.
+All modern UK telephones of the 1940s and 1950s Britain had a handset which rested on a cradle as shown below.
+The handset contained a mouthpiece at one end and an earpiece at the other.
+There was a dial on the base.

 Several steps were needed in order to use these phones.
 They are described here in some detail although they were straightforward and second nature for us at the time.